If you plan to install an HVAC system for a client, you will need the right HVAC access door.

 They also don't conduct heat, unlike other doors that become hot to the touch, and stop flames and smoke from transferring.

-Where there's an access opening in an air duct above either a fire rated floor or roof assembly, check the panel used to ensure that it's of equal fire resistance level.
+Where there's an access opening in an air duct above either a fire-rated floor or roof assembly, check the panel used to ensure it's of equal fire resistance level.

 Making an Installation Look Good

 While aesthetics may not be the highest priority in HVAC best practices, you should still aim to make the work look good.
 You may have a technically perfect panel installation that passes code, but it can still be an eyesore.